silinternational/minio-default-server/README.md

 # minio-default-server
-Wrapper Docker image to run minio server by default
+Wrapper Docker image to run minio server by default - we needed this for use on Scrutinizer-CI